JakeSteam/blog-programming/_drafts/2022-02-26-using-mermaid-for-diagrams-on-github.md

 ```
 ~~~

 Will give you a simple but usable diagram!
+It's not an image, it's done in CSS so it can be styled, the text can be copied, you can access it via JavaScript, etc.

 <div class="mermaid">
 stateDiagram-v2